DorraBenLetayfa/rancher-installation-on-rke2/README.md

 nfs://192.168.122.86:/home/nfsshare?backup=...&volume=...

-# 7- Configure the same application on Cluster B
+# 7- Configure the same application on Cluster B only deployment without PV and PVC

 The desired architecture is:
 ```